 During the COVID-19 pandemic, selfless help was offered also by PZU Group's employees.

-Fundraising was organized for the purchase of barrier tents for the ill.
-The action was joined by employees of all PZU Group companies, including PZU, PZU Życie, Bank Pekao, Alior Bank and LINK4.
-The companies added one Polish zloty to each Polish zloty raised by the
+barrier tents for the ill.
+The action was joined by employees of all PZU Group companies, including PZU,

 The barrier tent is an invention of a physician from the Medical University of Warsaw.
 It allows total separation of the ill person and thereby protects other patients and the hospital personnel from infection.
 This way the spread of the pandemic is prevented.
-The tent's coating protects other people from infection, at the same time allowing physicians to perform all necessary medical treatments.
+The tent's coating protects other people from infection, at the same time allowing physicians